Diego195200/data_analysis/PANDAS functions, methods, objects.md

 **it is recommended to use `df[`name`]` because `df.name` does not recognize spaces as `~~df.my name~~`**

 With `df[['columname1', 'columname2']]` we can extract more than one column from a df

+To extract rows that meet some criteria we can do `df[[list of bools]]` where list of bools must be the same number of rows

 # Built in functions, operators